-V-Ray for Maya Tutorial: A 3D Cute Emoji Making Process
+V-Ray for Maya Tutorial: A Cute 3D Cat Emoji Making Process

 This article is organized by Fox Renderfarm, a well-known render farm in the CG industry, and shares the process of making a 3D version of a cute emoji package from 3d artist Bao Xiaoge.
 The software used is Maya, V-Ray, etc. The inspiration for the creation comes from a mobile game, and the prototype is very cute, so I want to make it a 3D dynamic version.
 The overall is very simple, and there is no technical difficulty.

 The model production is not complicated.
 Because the surface of the prototype is smooth and the structure is few, it is more efficient to make directly from the simple basic block.
 So I chose to use the box as the base model to start making and then used the basic polygon modeling: starting from the points and lines to adjust the outline, we must pay attention to the line to be uniform.
 And remember to check the model more so that no obvious defects appear after smoothing.

 If you still feel dissatisfied with the model later, you can also use the moving brush in the Maya sculpting tool to make fine adjustments.

 Another thing to note is that in the model stage, you need to take into account the bone binding, such as the elbow needs to do bending movements, then the line segmentation of the elbow part should be sufficient.
 And the parts that need to be squeezed and deformed also need more segments to avoid problems such as model interpolation during animation.

 The rigging part is also very simple, without using deformers or the like, but using the most basic bones.
 Note that when you create a bone, remember to repair the bone axis.
 Generally, the X-axis points to the next bone, and the Z-axis is the rotation axis.
 The operation is as follows:

 Turn on axial display: Select all bones and click Display-Transform Display-Local Rotation Axes